 A dog food which consists of 18% protein from meat may be adequate to meet your dogs protein requirements, whereas a dog food which has 18% protein from plants may not be adequate.
-When choosing vegan dog food, choose options with higher protein percentages and add supplements to homecooked food to compensate for the lower assimilation of vegetable proteins.
+When choosing vegan dog food, add supplements to homecooked food to compensate for the lower assimilation of vegetable proteins and increased fibre.

 About 30% of protein goes towards maintaining skin and coat, so the first sign of a protein deficiency in your dog will probably be a poor coat.

 There are 23 amino acids which dogs need.
 Of these, 10 are essential amino acids, meaning that your dog must obtain them through food.
 The other 13 amino acids are non-essential for dogs.
 This does not mean that dogs do not need them.
 It just means that dogs can manufacture them out of the essential amino acids.